Heritage Crafts

 Coppersmithing in the UK dates back to the Bronze Age, with the production of copper goods for functional and decorative purposes.

-Ornamental copperware flourished in the UK during the Arts and Craft movement.
-Coppersmithing as a hand skill began to decline during the wars as men and metal went to munitions and never recovered as a handcraft.
-It began to decline further in the 1970s when those working in the sheet-metal trade took on much of the coppersmith’s work leaving a limited trade for coppersmiths (primarily making copper pipes for use in plumbing and aviation).
+Ornamental copperware flourished in the UK in the 1800s, becoming more well known as a key skill in the Arts and Craft movement in the early 1900s.
+Coppersmithing as a hand skill declined after the Second World War, as development in mechanisation processes grew and access to more expensive quality metals was restricted.
+It declined further in the 1970s when those working in the sheet-metal trade took on much of the coppersmith’s work leaving a limited trade for coppersmiths (primarily making copper pipes for use in plumbing and aviation).
 More recently, the global rise in the popularity of whisky has created a demand for authentic copper distilling stills made by coppersmiths in Scotland, although this is on a more industrial level.
-Today, a new market is emerging for bespoke hand-made copper linings for church fonts.
+There is still a small market for bespoke hand-made ecclesiastical objects, like copper linings for church fonts.

 Techniques